DIVA Donations has open house for new space

 The Davis Family YMCA in Boardman is now accepting art for its fifth annual FIVE Squared benefit art show and sale.
 Art must be submitted by Jan.
 15. Name, title of the piece and contact info should be on the back and pieces can be mailed to The Davis Family YMCA, located at 45 McClurg Road in Boardman.
 All art must be 5 inches by 5 inches on a stiff surface.
 Any medium will be accepted, but must be light weight enough to hang on wall via sticky tack.
 Heavier pieces may have a hanging wire attached to back.
 Donations will be accepted from all ages and skill levels.
 Each artist may donate up to eight pieces and children may donate up to four.
 Early entry is encouraged.
 All art and artists’ names will be featured on a commemorative photomontage, featured at the Opening Reception on Feb.
 4 from 1-2:30 p.m. at the Boardman YMCA.
 All art with be hung anonymously and patrons may purchase art for $25.
 Once sold, a SOLD sign will be hung along with the artist’s name.
 Buyers will find out the name of the artist only after purchase.
 Pieces that do not sell will be available for pick up on or after March 7.
 A high resolution file will be sent to participating artists who provide an email address.
 Proceeds fund ARTreach programs for under-served children and families in the community.
 Artists may download a prospectus at the Gallery at the YMCA, ymcaart.blogspot.com or facebook.com/FIVEsquaredYMCA.
 Email email@example.com for more information.

-Join the Poland library every Wednesday in January at 10 a.m. for a story time for caregivers and their little ones who are 6-23 months.
-There will be 20 minutes of language enrichment including rhymes, songs and stories, followed by time to play and socialize
+This event is for caregivers and their little ones who are 6-23 months at the Canfield library every Thursday in January at 10 a.m.
+There will be 20 minutes of language enrichment including rhymes, songs and stories, followed by time to play and socialize.

 Play Bookopoly at the library